stsievert/swix/docs/_build/html/_sources/installation.txt

 Possible bugs
 ---------------

+* Xcode can't find the functions but seems to compile/etc correctly.
+    * Cleaning before building can help with this .
+More details are described in `issue #24`_.
+Part of this is making sure "Copy if needed" is selected copying swix into an Xcode project.
 * ``"Unresolved identifier *_objc"``
     * The bridging header probably hasn't been added correctly.
 Ensure ``swix/objc/swix-Bridging-Header.h`` has the correct path.